Vlaams Belang: Vlaams Belang (2004–2008)

 After the Supreme Court ruling, the leadership of the VB seized the occasion to dissolve itself, and start afresh under a new name.
 On 14 November, the Vlaams Blok thus disbanded itself, and the Vlaams Belang was established.
 Other proposed names had included the Flemish People's Party and Flemish Freedom Front.
-The Vlaams Belang instituted a number of changes in its political program, carefully moderating or discarding some of the more radical positions of the former Vlaams Blok.
+The Vlaams Belang also instituted a number of changes in its political program, carefully moderating or discarding some of the more radical positions of the former Vlaams Blok.
 Nevertheless, the party leader Frank Vanhecke made it clear that the party would fundamentally remain the same; "We change our name, but not our tricks.
 We change our name, but not our programme."

 Former Vlaams Blok chairman Frank Vanhecke was chosen as chairman of the Vlaams Belang on 12 December 2004.
-Like its predecessor, the Vlaams Belang has continued to be subjected to the cordon sanitaire, wherein all the traditional Flemish parties have agreed to systematically exclude the party, and never form a coalition with it.
-This situation was however altered slightly with the emergence of the smaller right-wing party List Dedecker (founded in 2007), which has not joined in on the agreement.
-In an interview with the popular weekly Humo, Flemish Prime Minister Yves Leterme for instance declared that a local chapter of his Christian Democratic and Flemish party (CD&V) that would form a coalition or close agreements with the Vlaams Belang, would no longer be considered part of the CD&V.
+Despite efforts to tone down parts of the party's platform, the Vlaams Belang has continued to be subjected to the cordon sanitaire like its predecessor, wherein all the traditional Flemish parties have agreed to systematically exclude the party, and never form a coalition with it.
+This situation was however altered slightly with the emergence of the smaller right-wing party List Dedecker (founded in 2007), which did not joined in on the agreement and argued that the cordon was ineffective.
+Nevertheless, in an interview with the popular weekly Humo, Flemish Prime Minister Yves Leterme for instance declared that a local chapter of his Christian Democratic and Flemish party (CD&V) that would form a coalition or close agreements with the Vlaams Belang, would no longer be considered part of the CD&V.

 The VB contested the 2006 municipal elections on the theme of "Secure, Flemish, Liveable".
 The VB enjoyed a massive increase of votes, and its council members almost doubled, from 439 to about 800.
 The election result was described by the party as a "landslide victory."
 In Antwerp, the VB's vote count ran behind that of the Socialist Party, which increased their share of the vote dramatically.
-Nevertheless, the VB, which was in a coalition with the minor VLOTT party, slightly increased their vote in the city to 33.5%.
+However, the VB, which was in a coalition with the minor VLOTT party, slightly increased their vote in the city to 33.5%.
 In the 2007 general election, the party won 17 seats in the Chamber of Representatives and five seats in the Senate, remaining more or less at status quo.
 Earlier the same year, the party joined the short-lived European Parliament group Identity, Tradition and Sovereignty alongside parties such as the French National Front.